Why does a team matter?

 - Sometimes you will face tech difficulties because of the Internet connection.
 Again, it is not a problem for an experienced team with settled processes.

-- If you have some security worries, ask the company to sign an NDA contract.
+- If you have some security worries, ask the outsourcing company to sign an NDA contract.

-How to find developers for startup in 5 steps
+How to find developers for a startup in 8 steps

 Step 1.
 Set your goals

-Startup founders should determine what type of developers they need.
+Startup founders should start with determining the goal of their project.
 For this, you may ask yourself the following questions:

 - What tech stack should I choose for the project?

-- How many frontend web developers and backend developers do I need?
+- How many frontend, backend or full stack developers do I need?

 - Do I need a mobile developer?

-- Does the project require the expertise of senior specialists?
-Or can I hire middle and junior developers?
+- Does the project require the expertise of senior programmers?
+Can I hire middle and junior developers?

 While hiring, startup founders have different employment models to explore.
 You can hire the whole in-house team of full time developers, find freelancers, or get in touch with an outsourced team.
 All of these approaches are valid and you need to decide what is better for you and your startup.